chrisglein/chrisglein.github.io/heist/new-rules.md

 Any player who played an assist card adds that card to their score area (or resolve its “Success” (green bottom) effect).

 # END OF THE ROUND
 After each player has had a turn the round is over.
-Add the tokens for the current round number from the police track to the bag.
+Add the tokens for the current round number from the heat track to the bag.
 If there are no more rounds on the track the game is over, proceed to End Game & Scoring.

 If any jobs were completed (the last obstacle card was removed) during the round a draft is started before resuming the next round.